crond-jaist/cytrone/README.md

 ![CyTrONE Overview](https://github.com/crond-jaist/cytrone/blob/master/cytrone_overview.png)

-While the CyTrONE distribution already includes some sample training content to get you started, we have also started releasing independently more training content via the [CROND web page](https://www.jaist.ac.jp/misc/crond/achievements-en.html).
+While the CyTrONE distribution already includes some sample training content to get you started, we are also releasing independently more training content via the [CROND web page](https://www.jaist.ac.jp/misc/crond/achievements-en.html).
 This additional content comprises a set of CTF (Capture The Flag) style questions, as well as a set of questions inspired by the NIST